 You can mitigate poor reviews of your products proactively by ensuring that your product is top-notch and worthy of a commendable review.
 Reactively, you can address any customer service issues that may arise.

 Plus, by using a tool like Jungle Scout’s Alerts, you can be notified whenever you get a poor review.
-Please note, however, that Amazon is removing the feature that allows sellers to comment on reviews.

 8. Launch products using Promotions